Why Fashion’s Runway Protests Are Not Enough For Activists

 While fashion is hardly the only industry tapping into this, with brands from Ben & Jerry’s to Pepsi attempting — sometimes unsuccessfully in the latter’s case — to embed protest culture into their advertising, it’s often one of the most vocal.
 Yet for all the ways designers have tried to capture the zeitgeist of protest in their work, the industry remains a popular target for activists who are troubled by fashion’s contributions to animal cruelty, climate change, and mistreatment of garment workers.

-“I think the fashion industry, more than anybody else, can capitalize on protest,” says Oscar Berglund, a climate protest researcher at the University of Bristol, referring to fashion’s history of commercialization of activism.
+“I think the fashion industry, more than anybody else, can capitalise on protest,” says Oscar Berglund, a climate protest researcher at the University of Bristol, referring to fashion’s history of commercialisation of activism.
 “But disruptive protests have been proving to be much more efficient at getting results than non-disruptive protests.”

 “Fashion is based on the consumption and the buying of the most fashionable clothing every season,” Christina See, a spokesperson for the United States chapter of Extinction Rebellion, tells Refinery29.
 “How can that be a carbon-neutral or a sustainable industry, if the premise of the industry is to get people to buy more?”